Poovarany

-Poovarany is a village in Meenachil Pachayath, Palai, Kottayam district, Kerala, India.The name poovarany means jungle of flowers.
+Poovarany is a village in Meenachil Pachayath, Palai, Kottayam district, Kerala, India.
+The name poovarany means jungle of flowers.

+Most of the people belong to Syrian Malabar Nasrani and Hindu communities.
 The Sacred Heart Church and Sree Mahadeva temple are the main religious centers.
-Two small rivers, the Cheruthode and Valiyathodu, flow through the area.
-Most of the people belong to Syrian Malabar Nasrani and Hindu communities.

-The land around Poovarany is well-suited for cultivation.
+Two small rivers, the Cheruthode and Valiyathodu, flow through the area.The land around Poovarany is well-suited for cultivation.
 Rubber, pepper, coconut, paddy, ginger, and turmeric are common items produced here.

 Ponkunnam and Palai are the nearest towns.
-It's very near to the pilgrimage center Bharananganam.
-Major centers are Kumbani, Ambalam, Moolethundi, Charala, Vilakummaruth, Palli, Thazhaveli, Kochukottaram and Pachathode.
+The village is close to the pilgrimage center Bharananganam.